 Assist in other office functions, including but not limited to, career and networking fairs, etiquette dinners and leadership trainings.

-Master’s degree in student personnel or closely-related field and experience in the field of career planning.
+Masters degree in college student personnel or closely-related field

 Proven prior office experience with emphasis on one-on-one interactions required